New safety measures in place ahead of new school year in Goochland

 In June administrators also conducted a simulated active shooting training with assistance from county agencies to improve proactive planning and response.

+“There were simulated gun shots, the tactical team was here,” Raley said.
+“I hope that we never ever experience that.”

+NBC12 reached out to surrounding school systems to compare these proactive measures:

-“For every tragedy that has taken place in America’s schools, hundreds more have surely been prevented because of staff members who are committed to knowing students and showing they care,” Raley said.
-“Having a culture of support in our division, a culture in which our students and families know that they can reach out to us with any concern, is one of our most effective measures to ensure safety.”
+“Our greatest security measures are what we can do proactively,” Raley said.
+"For every tragedy that has taken place in America’s schools, hundreds more have surely been prevented because of staff members who are committed to knowing students and showing they care.”

 The school system encourages students and families to report any concerns they may have.
 The ANONYMOUS reporting system will once again be utilized to allow people to report threats, bullying or other safety concerns.
 Reports can be received via text message, web site, e-mail or phone.